mpphp/mpphp/README.md

 And for the pros reading this and thinking “MVC, Middleware...with procedural code?
 This dude must be on that ssshhhhh”.
 Well, why don't you let me amuse you for a bit.

-# Documentation coming real soon...
+# Documentation
+Documentation is available but still under major construction at https://mpphp.github.io/mpphp/index.html